pretix/pretix-docs/docs/self-hosting/config.md

 `allow_http_to_private_networks`

-:   If this is off (the default), the system prevents any HTTP connections to private networks (e.g. 127.0.0.1, 10.0.0.0) for all features in including webhooks or payment gateways.
-We do not recommend enabling this unless you have no untrusted admin users or you are sure to have no unprotected services on your network.
-Note that you need to set this to `off` if you are using a local `http_proxy`/`https_proxy` for outgoing requests.
-In that case, the proxy is reponsible for filtering valid destinations.
+:   If this is off, pretix connections to private networks, for instance, IP addresses such as `127.0.0.1` or `10.0.0.0` for all outgoing HTTP connections, such as webhooks and payment gateways.
+If you are using a local `http_proxy`/`https_proxy` for outgoing requests, set this to `off`.
+In that case, the proxy is responsible for filtering valid destinations.

+Only set this to `on` if you trust all your admin users, or if you have absolutely no unprotected services on your network.
+Defaults to `off`.

 ## Locale settings